-Also, the Revised Plan would maintain the same total area of natural ponds, man-made ponds and recharge basin, slightly decrease the area of unfertilized residential landscaping, and maintain the same acreage of wetland vegetation, and cause a small increase in impervious surfaces than the Prior Plan, so that the Revised Plan will recharge slightly more water to the Upper Glacial Aquifer than the Prior Plan.
+Also, the Revised Plan has reduced the area for man-made ponds and recharge basins as there is less contributing stormwater runoff to overall site recharge values, so that the Revised Plan will recharge more water to the Upper Glacial Aquifer than the Prior Plan.

 The drainage design capacity remains the same as was proposed in the Draft EIS.
-The pond system continues to provide nine (9) inches of storage in the central part of the site which will eliminate the overflow to Fresh Pond that currently occurs on a routine basis.
+The pond system continues to provide nine (9) inches of storage in the central part of the site which will eliminate the overflow to Fresh Pond that current occurs on a routine basis.
 This remains a major water quality improvement feature of the proposed project.